-Designed to assist students in identifying the personal and professional strengths sought by employers in hiring and promoting employees.
+Assists students in identifying the personal and professional strengths sought by employers in hiring and promoting employees.
 Encourages students, through self-assessment, to compare those traits with their own personal and professional strengths and potential weaknesses.
 Offers opportunities to develop step-by-step approaches toward enhancing the marketability of their skills.
-Offered as needed.
+Sp